Saturday, September 23, 2017

 • Introduction:

--The Roman Catholic Church, Eastern Orthodox, and certain Lutherans and Anglicans believe that we can pray to and receive help from certain saints (and even angels) in heaven.
-It is believed that God has enabled them to intercede on our behalf before Him in heaven and offer assistance for nearly every aspect of human life.
+-The Roman Catholic Church, Eastern Orthodox, certain Lutherans, and certain Anglicans believe that we can pray to and receive help from certain saints (and even angels) in heaven.
+It is believed that God has enabled them to intercede on our behalf before Him for nearly every aspect of human life.

 -"A further reinforcement, of the same idea, was derived from the cult of the angels, which, while pre-Christian in its origin, was heartily embraced by the faithful of the sub-Apostolic age.
 It seems to have been only as a sequel of some such development that men turned to implore the intercession of the Blessed Virgin.
 This at least is the common opinion among scholars, though it would perhaps be dangerous to speak too positively.
 Evidence regarding the popular practice of the early centuries is almost entirely lacking...”
 (New Advent Catholic Encyclopedia, "Down to the Council of Nicaea")